sscharlott/calm_runbooks/index.rst

    - RunBook for Windows patching
    - RunBook to scan RPMs on Linux

-3. Optional Labs

-   - Create Endpoint via API in a Blueprint
+   - Using Endpoints in Blueprints and creating Endpoints by API

 Initial Setup